Nihilantropy/Inception/README.md

    - WordPress files: 644 (owned by www-data:www-data)
    - Directories: 755 (owned by www-data:www-data)
    - Sensitive files: 600 (owned by www-data:www-data)
-   - wp-content: 775 (allows runtime modifications)
+   - wp-content: 775 (owned by www-data:www-data)

    The www-data ownership is essential because:
    - NGINX worker processes run as www-data